PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

 .. image:: Images/absolute_tolerance1.png

-To tackle this problem, you can both increase the number of qubits of resolution and/or the number of shots.
-But if these numbers are already big enough and you can't increase them for performance reasons, you can specify the :obj:`~QPCA.decomposition.QPCA.abs_tolerance` parameter setting a specific tolerance.
+To address this issue, you have two options: increase the number of resolution qubits and/or the number of shots.
+However, if these numbers are already sufficiently large and cannot be further increased due to performance constraints, you can utilize the :obj:`~QPCA.decomposition.QPCA.abs_tolerance` parameter to specify a specific tolerance level.

-As you can see, by setting this parameter to 0.001, you can remove the noisy eigenvalue and return all the correct estimated eigenvalues/eigenvectors.
-If you also want to correctly estimate the smallest eigenvalue, you probably need to increase the number of qubits of resolution.
+As demonstrated, by setting this parameter to 0.001, you can eliminate the noisy eigenvalue and obtain accurate estimates for all the correct eigenvalues and their corresponding eigenvectors.
+If you also wish to accurately estimate the smallest eigenvalue, it is likely necessary to increase the number of resolution qubits.

 ..  code-block:: python